7 Reasons Why HR Is Often Misunderstood—Really

-- When an employee doesn’t like her job or work goals or experiences a conflict with her supervisor’s management style, HR can’t always find the employee a new job.
+- When an employee doesn’t like her job or work goals or experiences a conflict with her supervisor’s management style, HR can’t always find the employee a new job although HR will generally look to help.
 Additionally, because of the cost of employee onboarding and training, the organization is likely to have policies about how often an employee can change positions.
 Indeed, proving yourself in the current job is the fastest path to a coveted new job.

 - HR is not always in charge of making the decision.
 In fact, the decision you don't like may have been made by their boss or the company president.
 Good, company-oriented HR people won't blame other managers publicly for decisions with which they may disagree.

 So, an unresponsive, unhelpful HR office that avoids helping employees with their problems is not always the case.
-(Though I know from my readers that such organizations do exist, let's hope they're rare.)
+(Though we know from our readers that such organizations do exist, let's hope they're rare.)
 There are legitimate reasons why HR cannot fulfill every employee's wishes.